Citi Bike Rental Guide

 Citi Bike is a fun way to explore the city.
 Unfortunately, riding a Citi Bike is not as affordable as in other countries.
 The pricing has not been well planned, and it continues to rise each year, making it increasingly expensive.

-However, I still believe it’s a great way to get around, especially during the summer or fall when you’re out with friends or trying to get from one destination to another.
 Just keep in mind that the costs can add up over time.
-If you're out with a group, consider whether it might be cheaper to use an eBike for a short distance or to take a Lyft or Uber together instead of riding Citi Bikes.
+If you're out with a group, consider whether it might be cheaper to use an eBike for a short distance or to take a Lyft or Uber together, rather than riding Citi Bikes.
 Riding a Citi Bike doesn’t always mean it's the most economical choice!

 Right now, Citi Bikes are becoming quite expensive, but I hope they find a way to make it easier for locals to navigate the city and enhance the experience for visitors as well.

-check out my Taiwan travel vlog
+check out my recent travel vlog

 DISCOVER MORE